-• Steinbrueck Review of MHA Zoning Changes Relative To Edge: [L]et's go to a H-59 - this is the preferred alternative for North Rainier urban village.
-Again dotted line showing the expansion of the urban village on the portions of the east and little pieces on the south and west side... .....
-But in terms of the edge effect that you've been indicating concern about....
+- Steinbrueck Review of MHA Zoning Changes Relative To Edge: Bricklin: [L]et's go to a H-59 this is the preferred alternative for North Rainier urban village.
+Again dotted line showing the expansion of the urban village on the portions of the east and little pieces on the south and west side? [...] in terms of the edge effect that you've been indicating concern about....

 New areas, exposed to new edge effects?
-PS: Yes, yes.
-And those are areas where topography changes, major arterials like MLK, Cheasty Boulevard, and Rainier, create a basically a divising line, and the topography changes, and these boundary expansions move those into single family areas.

-• Bricklin: So does the EIS discuss in any detail the effects of creating these new edges all around these urban village expansions around the city?
-Steinbrueck: No.

-• Steinbrueck on Urban Village Expansion: The original boundaries were adopted through the most extensive community processes that the City is undertaking and planning in this city, in the 90s.
+Steinbrueck: Yes, yes.
+And that -- those are areas where topography changes, major arterials like MLK, Cheasty Boulevard, and Rainier, create a --basically a devising line, and the topography changes, and these boundary expansions move those those into single family areas.
+Id. at pp. 98-99. - Bricklin: So does the EIS discuss in any detail the effects of creating these new edges all around these urban village expansions around the city?
+Steinbrueck: No. Id. at p.
+102. - Steinbrueck on Urban Village Expansion: The original boundaries were adopted through the most extensive community process that the City has undertaken in planning in this City, in the in the '90s.
 And I was on the City Council when we went through the docket of neighborhood plan adoption and the urban village boundaries.
-So...
-I don't want to go into the history there, but there was some basis for establishing those boundaries then.
+So just there's -- I don't want to go into the history there, but there was some basis for establishing those boundaries then.
 There's a new basis now.
-It's entirely different and an entirely different process or lack of process I should say, that has resulted in these new boundaries that don't reflect community values, neighborhood plans, topographic conditions, built conditions, historic resources conditions, natural environmental conditions....
+It's entirely different, and an entirely different process, or lack of process I should say, that has resulted in these new boundaries that don't reflect community values, neighborhood plans, topographic conditions, built conditions, historic resources conditions, natural environmental conditions.
+Hearing Day 1, Steinbrueck, at p.
+103. - Steinbrueck on Neighborhood Edge Variation: Well, I gave us some examples there.
+I've given the example of North Rainier here where you have historic landscape that is part of the

-• Steinbrueck on Neighborhood Edge Variation: Well, I gave us some examples there.
-I've given the example of North Rainier here where you have historic landscape that is part of the Olmsted legacy that adjoins the hub urban center there, and you have a set of a housing that is of historic character and quality, single family, and you have institutional use there with the Franklin High Franklin Field.
-And, these things play no part in the determination of the boundary, moving the edge.
-[00:46:20] Bricklin: And do they get discussed in the EIS?
+Olmsted legacy that adjoins the hub urban center there, and you have a set of - of - of housing that is of historic character and quality, single family.
+And you have institutional use there with the Franklin High / Franklin Field.
+And these things play no part in the determination of the boundary move -- the edge - moving the edge.
+Bricklin: And do they get discussed in the EIS?
 Steinbrueck: No, they do not.
+Id. at p.
+104.